Dennis Uy: Graft complaint against Uy and his complaints against ABS-CBN

 In 2021, a graft complaint was filed before the Ombudsman against Uy, Alfonso Cusi and several others over the sale of Chevron's investment in the Malampaya project to Udenna Corporation, wherein the anomalies allegedly resulted in losses to the government.
 Uy later filed cyberlibel complaints against ABS-CBN Corporation, whose news organization had reported on a complaint against him, claiming that the latter's articles were libelous.
 The Davao City Office of the Prosecutor, in its resolution dated May 5, 2022, dismissed these complaints for lack of probable cause, saying that the articles were not defamatory.

+Phoenix Petroleum smuggling case

+On April 24, 2013, the Department of Justice charged Uy for alleged illegal importation of petroleum products.
+The charges were dismissed in 2021.